WNSW (Maine): History

 After four years, in 1980, the FCC approved the relocation of WGUY to Brewer and the addition of 5,000 watts of power at night.
-In November 1981, WGUY was relaunched as WMLI with an adult standards format.
+On November 30, 1981, WGUY was relaunched as WMLI with an adult standards format supplied by the Music of Your Life service; its previous contemporary hit radio programming continued on WGUY-FM.

 In 1985, the station was approved to move to 1200 kHz and upgrade to 10,000 watts.
 Stone sold the station to Sunspot Broadcasting in 1987; Sunspot renamed the station WKIT (and WGUY-FM became WKIT-FM).
-When Sunspot filed for bankruptcy protection in 1991, the station was sold again to H&L Broadcasting.
-1200 relaunched as talk station WNSW that same year.
+When Sunspot filed for bankruptcy protection in 1991, the station was sold again to H&L Broadcasting; it relaunched as talk station WNSW that same year.
 In April 1992, the station changed its programming to the audio of CNN Headline News.
 The station also carried play-by-play of the New England Patriots before H&L decided in advance of the 1995 season to move game broadcasts to WKIT-FM.

 WNSW and WKIT-FM were sold in 1995 to authors Tabitha King and Stephen King; the Kings also owned WZON 620 AM.
-Four months after the acquisition, on October 24, 1995, WNSW was closed down permanently, with station management citing its high costs of operation and lack of revenues; most programs did not find a home on other King stations, though Boston Bruins play-by-play moved to WZON.
+While King planned no changes to the stations' programming, on October 24, 1995, WNSW was closed down permanently, with station management citing its high costs of operation and lack of revenues; most programs did not find a home on other King stations, though Boston Bruins play-by-play moved to WZON.
 As the station had been run primarily by automation, no jobs were lost.